-6.6.1 Related Work
+6.6.1 Related work

-Research from to the Topic Detection and Tracking (TDT) program [154] has led to useful methods for tasks like link detection, topic detection, and topic tracking that can be seen as subroutines for graph threading on text collections.
+Research from to the Topic Detection and Tracking (TDT) program (Wayne, 2000) has led to useful methods for tasks like link detection, topic detection, and topic tracking that can be seen as subroutines for graph threading on text collections.
 Graph threading with k-SDPPs, however, addresses these tasks jointly, using a global probabilistic model with a tractable inference algorithm.

-Other work in the topic tracking literature has addressed related tasks [11, 91, 105].
-In particular, Blei and Lafferty [11] proposed dynamic topic models (DTMs), which, given a division of text documents into time slices, attempt to fit a generative model where topics evolve over time, and documents are drawn from the topics available at the time slice during which they were published.
+Other work in the topic tracking literature has addressed related tasks (Mei and Zhai, 2005; Blei and Lafferty, 2006; Leskovec et al., 2009).
+In particular, Blei and Lafferty (2006) proposed dynamic topic models (DTMs), which, given a division of text documents into time slices, attempt to fit a generative model where topics evolve over time, and documents are drawn from the topics available at the time slice during which they were published.
 The evolving topics found by a DTM can be seen as threads of a sort, but in contrast to graph threading they are not composed of actual items in the dataset (in this case, documents).
-In Section 6.6.4 we will return to this distinction when we compare k-SDPP threading with a DTM baseline.
+In Section 6.6.4 we will return to this distinction when we compare k-SDPP threading to a DTM baseline.

 The information retrieval community has produced other methods for extracting temporal information from document collections.
-Swan and Jensen [141] proposed a system for finding temporally clustered named entities in news text and presenting them on a timeline.
-Allan et al. [2] introduced the task of temporal summarization, which takes as input a stream of news articles related to a particular topic, and then seeks to extract sentences describing important events as they occur.
-Yan et al. [155] evaluated methods for choosing sentences from temporally clustered documents that are relevant to a query.
+Swan and Jensen (2000) proposed a system for finding temporally clustered named entities in news text and presenting them on a timeline.
+Allan et al. (2001) introduced the task of temporal summarization, which takes as input a stream of news articles related to a particular topic, and then seeks to extract sentences describing important events as they occur.
+Yan et al. (2011) evaluated methods for choosing sentences from temporally clustered documents that are relevant to a query.
 In contrast, graph threading seeks not to extract grouped entities or sentences, but instead to organize a subset of the objects (documents) themselves into threads, with topic identification as a side effect.

 Some prior work has also focused more directly on threading.
-Shahaf and Guestrin [128] and Chieu and Lee [27] proposed methods for selecting individual threads, while Shahaf et al. [129] recently proposed metro maps as alternative structured representations of related news stories.
+Shahaf and Guestrin (2010) and Chieu and Lee (2004) proposed methods for selecting individual threads, while Shahaf et al. (2012) recently proposed metro maps as alternative structured representations of related news stories.
 Metro maps are effectively sets of non-chronological threads that are encouraged to intersect and, in doing so, generate a map of events and topics.
 However, these approaches assume some prior knowledge about content.
-Shahaf and Guestrin [128], for example, assume that the thread endpoints are specified, and Chieu and Lee [27] require a set of query words.
-Likewise, because they build metro maps individually, Shahaf et al. [129] implicitly assume that the collection is filtered to a single topic, perhaps from a user query.
+Shahaf and Guestrin (2010), for example, assume the thread endpoints are specified, and Chieu and Lee (2004) require a set of query words.
+Likewise, because they build metro maps individually, Shahaf et al. (2012) implicitly assume that the collection is filtered to a single topic, perhaps from a user query.
 These inputs make it possible to quickly pare down the document graph.
 In contrast, we will apply graph threading to very large graphs, and consider all possible threads.